awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 # Creating an Amazon EKS cluster<a name="create-cluster"></a>

 This topic provides an overview of the available options and describes what to consider when you create an Amazon EKS cluster\.
 If you need to create a cluster on an AWS Outpost, see [Local clusters for Amazon EKS on AWS Outposts](eks-outposts-local-cluster-overview.md)\.
 If this is your first time creating an Amazon EKS cluster, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides\.
-These guides help you to create a simple, default cluster without expanding into all of the available options\.<a name="create-cluster-prerequisites"></a>
+These guides help you to create a simple, default cluster without expanding into all of the available options\.

+**Note**
+New — You can disable the installation of default cluster add\-ons, such as `vpc-cni`\.
+[View CLI instructions\.](#barecluster)<a name="create-cluster-prerequisites"></a>

 **Prerequisites**
 + An existing VPC and subnets that meet [Amazon EKS requirements](network_reqs.md)\.
 Before you deploy a cluster for production use, we recommend that you have a thorough understanding of the VPC and subnet requirements\.
 If you don't have a VPC and subnets, you can create them using an [Amazon EKS provided AWS CloudFormation template](creating-a-vpc.md)\.